christophergandrud/simPH/cran-comments.md

 * Improves documentation to meet new CRAN requirements
 * Updates class() comparisons to use inherits() instead
 * Fixes issues with LaTeX equations in documentation
+* Updates the CITATION file to use modern syntax
+* Fixes redirected URLs in documentation
+* Updates package anchor links in Rd files
+* Adds vignette compression
 * Addresses various documentation formatting issues

 ## Test environments